 \subsection{Variations of the input data}

-Since we gained in our lens search projects \citep{canameras21b, canameras22a, shu22} better performance by applying a square-root stretching, we also tested this for our modeling network.
-Hence, we did no longer pass the images to the network, but rather the square-root of the images after setting all negative background pixels to zero.
+As we achieved a better performance in our lens search projects by applying a square-root stretching \citep{canameras21b, canameras22a, shu22}, we also tested this for our modeling network.
+Hence, we no longer passed the images to the network, but rather the square-root of the images after setting all negative background pixels to zero.
 This helps to enhance the faint arcs compared to the brighter lens in the center, but also changes the flux ratios between pixels on the arcs in any given filter and also the ratio between the different filters where the color information is encoded.
-In the end, we found no improvement for the modeling network.
+Finally, we find no improvement for the modeling network.

-Another test of this kind was to subsample the images by a linear interpolation to increase the number of pixels, as our $64\times64$ pixels images are very small compared to images e.g., from ImageNet.
+Another test of this kind was to subsample the images by a linear interpolation to increase the number of pixels, as our $64\times64$ pixels images are very small compared to images from for example ImageNet.
 Even though no information was added in this process, the hope was that a higher pixel count might help the network to predict small features and would allow for deeper networks with larger kernel sizes or strides in the convolutional layers.
 We tested subsampling factors of 2, 3, and 4, but the lowest mean validation loss was obtained without subsampling.